 -

-is specially designed and coated to correct for the tendency
+that is specially designed and coated to correct for

-of light to separate into colors when passing through glass.
+the tendency of light to separate into colors when

 Top